adammharris/diaryx-cli/README.md

 Q: Why start with a simplistic template instead of a templating engine?
 A: Fast bootstrap; once the data model stabilizes we can swap to a template engine (e.g. MiniJinja) without breaking user workflows.

-Q: Will links inside body Markdown automatically point to generated HTML pages?
-A: Not in the MVP.
-That comes in the internal link rewriting milestone.

 ---

 ## Support / Feedback